OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-19.md

 ## Joshua 19:42

-Shaalabbin, Aijalon, and Ithlah,
+Shaalabbin, and Aijalon, and the settlement of Ithlah,

 ## Joshua 19:43

-Elon, Timnah, and Ekron,
+Elon, and Timnah, and the settlement of Ekron,

 ## Joshua 19:44

-Eltekeh, Gibbethon, and Baalath,
+Eltekeh, and Gibbethon, and the settlement of Baalath,

 ## Joshua 19:45